drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/scSplit.rst

       | SNG-9          | 1282         |
       +----------------+--------------+

-    - To check if these numbers are consistent with the expected doublet rate in your dataset, you can use our expected doublet calculator
+    - To check if these numbers are consistent with the expected doublet rate in your dataset, you can use our `Doublet Estimation Calculator <test.html>`__.

 If you ran the ``Assign_Indiv_by_Geno.R`` script, you will also have the following files: